Twelve (2010 film)

 Twelve is a 2010 teen crime drama film directed by Joel Schumacher from a screenplay by Jordan Melamed, based on Nick McDonell's 2002 novel of the same name.
 The film follows a young drug dealer whose luxurious lifestyle falls apart after his cousin is murdered and his best friend is arrested for the crime.
 It stars Chace Crawford, Rory Culkin, Curtis Jackson, Emily Meade, and Emma Roberts.

-The film was produced by Gaumont and Radar Pictures and premiered at the Sundance Film Festival on January 29, 2010, and was released theatrically on August 6, 2010, to critical and commercial failure.
-It grossed $110,238 during its opening weekend and $2.6 million worldwide, against a budget of $5 million, and was also panned by critics.
+Produced by Gaumont and Radar Pictures, the film premiered at the Sundance Film Festival on January 29, 2010, and later released theatrically on August 6, 2010.
+A critical and commercial failure, it grossed $110,238 during its opening weekend and made $2.6 million worldwide, against a budget of $5 million, in addition to being panned by critics.

 Plot

 On the Upper East Side, White Mike, once a wealthy, carefree teenager, now struggles to scrape out a living as a marijuana dealer; he deals to his former classmates.
 His mother died a year earlier, her treatment consuming his family's wealth and leaving Mike emotionally scarred.
 Mike's friend, Molly, does not know he is a drug dealer.
 Mike's supplier, Lionel, sells the addictive drug cocktail "Twelve" to Mike's cousin, Charlie.
 Being unable to pay for the drug, Charlie attempts to mug Lionel, but Lionel shoots Charlie as well as an innocent observer, Nana.
 Hunter, a friend of Mike and Charlie's, is taken into custody for the murders.

 Several other young residents of this wealthy Manhattan scene are introduced at a party as customers of White Mike, including Tobias, Yvette, Sara, Jessica, and the party's host, Chris.
 Jessica tries Twelve for the first time, leading to an addiction.
 During the party, Chris' older brother, Claude, a sociopath and weapon collector, returns home after breaking out of rehab.
 Their mother discovers this and threatens to call the police.
 Sara manipulates Chris into throwing a huge birthday party for her just before the end of spring break.
 She and her friends invite everyone they know to make Sara's birthday "famous".

 Out of drugs and money, Jessica asks Lionel to stop by Sara's party so she can buy more Twelve.
 Tobias meets Molly during a drug deal with Mike and invites her to Sara's party.
 Mike sees this and calls him to get him away from Molly.
 Mike meets up with her, and she tells him about Tobias and the party.
 Molly suggests visiting Mike at his job, which Mike denies before running off.
 Molly decides to go to the party.